Unemployment claims jump in Cape County

 The previous record for unemployment claims in the county over the past 12 years was in December 2008, the beginning of the 2008-2009 recession, when 738 claims were filed.

 Cape Girardeau County had an average of 157 initial unemployment claims a month in 2019 and a total of 1,885 claims for all of last year.
-In January, 169 first-time unemployment claims were filed by Cape Girardeau County residents, followed by 139 in February when the county's unemployment rate was listed at 3.2%.
+In January, 169 first-time unemployment claims were filed by Cape Girardeau County residents, followed by 139 in February when the countys unemployment rate was listed at 3.2%.

 This story available to you free thanks to the support of